cloux/cloux.github.io/init/index.md

 is the newest and coolest init of the bunch.
 Since it's start in 2010, a lot has been written about systemd.
 It caused rants, heated discussions, divided communities, forked Linux distributions, local earthquakes and global warming.
 After all this mayhem, there is only one question left: "When should I use this, and when should I avoid it?"
 Let us learn something from the experiences of other developers, implementers and users.
 Here are few relevant quotes:

 >"The complex systemd collection of services glues together formerly detached subsystems, adding a GUI around formerly modular tasks in order to analyze log files, manage sessions, control subsystems...
 My personal problem with systemd is that I just don't need any of this.
 For exmaple, systemd was not developed with DVD systems in mind: slow latency data is not meant to be used for parallelized system startup.
-At the end, about 5% of the time would be spend on reading data, and 95% on mechanical movement and latency. systemd tries to parallelize tasks as much as possible, and this is a real killer for slow systems."
+At the end, about 5% of the time would be spent on reading data, and 95% on mechanical movement and latency. systemd tries to parallelize tasks as much as possible, and this is a real killer for slow systems."
 >
 ><cite> - Klaus [Knopper](http://www.knopper.net/index-en.html), author of [Knoppix](http://knoppix.net): presentation [video](https://youtu.be/lDXsw2ijRkw?t=1013) (Apr 2016)</cite>